It is important to sanitize a well twice a year whether it is a new well or an existing well

-It is important to sanitize a well twice a year whether it is a new well or an existing well

 It is important to sanitize a well twice a year whether it is a new well or an existing well.
 If the well has been disrupted for service or repair, it must be sanitized.
 The well storage tank and fixtures should be rinsed with a strong sanitizing solution to kill all harmful pollutants.

-Better Water Industries, Inc., of Tyler, Minnesota, puts out a brochure describing the steps to properly sanitize a well.
+Better Water Industries, Inc. puts out a brochure describing the steps to properly sanitize a well.

 The company's Sanitizer Pellets and Granules can be used for well, storage tank or cistern sanitation. the amount of tablets and granules used will depend on the amount of water to be sanitized in the system.
 A 50 ppm chlorine concentration is ideal for sanitizing a well.
-To produce a 50 ppm chlorine concentration, use one oz. sanitizer pellets or granules for each 100 gallons of water in the system.
-(1 oz. granules/100 gall. = 35 pellets/100 gal.)
-IF the water has a high iron or sulfur content, more chlorine may be needed to achieve a 50 ppm chlorine residual.
+To produce a 50 ppm chlorine concentration, use one oz. sanitizer pellets or granules for each 100 gal of water in the system.
+(1 oz. granules/100 gal = 35 pellets/100 gal) If the water has a high iron or sulfur content, more chlorine may be needed to achieve a 50 ppm chlorine residual.

-3. Use a pipe to get by any restriction in the well, a 10-ft. length of 3/4-in.
+- Use a pipe to get by any restriction in the well, a 10 ft length of 3/4-in.
 PVC is usually ideal.
 (If it is not possible to remove the well cap, remove vent or sanitation access plug.)

-5. Mix half of the determined amount of granules in a clean, plastic five-gallon container of water.
+- Mix half of the determined amount of granules in a clean, plastic five gal container of water.
 Pour the solution down the well to sanitize the upper portion of the well.

-7. Allow the sanitized water to stand in the system for at least six hours-preferably over-night.
+- Allow the sanitized water to stand in the system for at least six hours-preferably over-night.
 Open an outside faucet and flush the system until the water runs chlorine free (until you don't smell any chlorine).
 Repeat flush operation on each faucet in the system.1